Skip to content

 NASA plans moon base, nuclear spacecraft in multibillion-dollar moon program expansion

-Sam Miller6 days ago04 mins
+Sam Miller2 months ago04 mins

 By Joey Roulette WASHINGTON, March 24 (Reuters) – NASA announced on Tuesday it has canceled plans to deploy a space station in lunar orbit and will instead use components from the project to build a $20 billion base on the moon’s surface, while also planning to send a nuclear-powered spacecraft to Mars.
 U.S. space agency…